-&lt;sup>1 SADiLaR is an RI with a hub-and-spoke structure, with the hub residing as a hosted entity at NWU and six nodes based at different universities and institutions.
+1 SADiLaR is an RI with a hub-and-spoke structure, with the hub residing as a hosted entity at NWU and six nodes based at different universities and institutions.
 "SADiLaR" and "RI" both refer to the hub and the nodes.

-&lt;sup>2 Digital language resources (DLR) are digital language datasets that can range from plain text corpora to multimodal collections to the digital tools and applications required to parse or analyse such datasets or new (raw) data.
-It also includes the building blocks towards end-user products such as platforms to access material that enables functional multilingualism.
+2 Digital language resources (DLR) are digital language datasets that can range from plain text corpora to multimodal collections to the digital tools and applications required to parse or to analyse such datasets or new (raw) data.
+It also includes the building blocks towards end-user products such as developed teaching and learning materials and platforms to facilitate access such material that enables functional multilingualism.

-During the next five years, the infrastructure will focus on the following six strategic objectives to enhance the role played by easily accessible language-related technologies, DH for transformational research, and supporting language policy implementation in realising an inclusive and transformed digital future for South Africa:
+During the next five years, the infrastructure will focus on the following six strategic objectives to enhance the role played by easily accessible language-related technologies, DH for transformational research, and supporting language policy implementation in realising an inclusive and transformed digital future for South Africa.

-2.1 Background
+2.1 Background: SADiLaR's new strategy